score-spec/docs/content/en/docs/tutorials/github.md

     with:
       file: score-humanitec
       version: '0.6.0'
-  - run: score-humanitec --version
+  - run: score-compose --version
 ```

-This will download and cache the specified version of the `score-humanitec` CLI and add it to PATH.
+This will download and cache the specified version of the `score-compose` CLI and add it to PATH.

 The action accepts the following inputs: